Native American Facts For Kids was written for young people learning about the Lumbees for school or home-schooling reports. We encourage students

 Who are the Lumbees, anyway?
 Where did they come from?

 The Lumbee tribe has mixed origins.
-North Carolina was originally the home of Algonquian Indian bands (Pamlico, Hatteras, or
+Coastal North Carolina was originally the home of Algonquian Indian bands (Pamlico, Hatteras, or

-Croatan) and Siouan Indian bands (Cheraw and Catawba).
-But many Indians of the east coast died from smallpox and other European diseases
+Croatan,) Siouan Indian bands (Cheraw and Catawba,) and Tuscarora groups.
+But many Indians of the east coast died

-after colonists first arrived.
+from smallpox and other European diseases after colonists first arrived.
 So the survivors merged together as best they could, and

 many original tribal distinctions were lost.
-The Lumbee people today trace their origins to both Siouan and Algonquian Indians.
+The Lumbee people today trace their origins to

-Lumbee ancestors also intermarried with white, black, and Cherokee people--including, possibly, the 'lost' colony
+Lumbee ancestors also intermarried with white, black, and Cherokee people--including,

-of Roanoke, who the Croatan Indians may have adopted.
+possibly, the 'lost' colony of Roanoke, who the Croatan Indians may have adopted.

 Did the Lost Colony of Roanoke really join the Croatoan Indians?